 - Insert at least one image or graphic on each content slide.

-- Add speaker notes in the Notes pane below each slide.
+- Add speaker notes: Click in the Notes Pane below each slide and type your talking points.

 - Review for CARP principles and the 6×6 rule.
 Save as LastName_Week3_Training.pptx.